 Follow these best practices to guarantee the ultimate user experience:

-- Make search available within product pages
+• Make search available within product pages

-- Enable autocomplete and autocorrect to make suggestions and account for spelling mistakes
+• Enable autocomplete and autocorrect to make suggestions and account for spelling mistakes

-- Provide a way to perform multilingual searches
+• Provide a way to perform multilingual searches

-- Enable saved searches so those in the choosing stage can come back and remember what they viewed
+• Enable saved searches so those in the choosing stage can come back and remember what they viewed

-And, if you really want to optimize WooCommerce for higher conversions, and find out what people are searching for while on your website, configure your eCommerce site with Google Search Console.
+And, if you really want to optimize WooCommerce for higher conversions and find out what people are searching for while on your website, configure your eCommerce site with Google Search Console.

 Then, from your WordPress dashboard, you can see exactly what terms site visitors are entering into your store’s search bar.

-This will give you insight into whether your WooCommerce store has what people are looking for, will help you create better blog content, and will let you know whether you’re driving the right type of organic traffic to your shop from search results.
+This will give you insight into whether your WooCommerce store has what people are looking for, help you create better blog content, and let you know whether you’re driving the right type of organic traffic to your shop from search results.

 And there you have it!
 Three surefire ways to optimize WooCommerce for higher conversion rates so you can boost sales and make more money online.